ontop/ontop-website/guide/advanced/mapping-language.md

 source	SELECT value, iri, code, role FROM table1 where code > 0
 ```

-Suppose we also have a table named `table1` that the mappings are referring to:
+Suppose we also have a table named `table1` that the mapping assertions are referring to:

 | iri    | value | code | role |
 | ------ | ----- | ---- | ---- |